-- Drugs Possession, sale, or use of illegal drugs or alcohol while on the internship this could lead to legal action. - Excessive Absenteeism Failure to report to work on three consecutive workdays without prior - approval. - Disruptive Behavior Fighting, physical or verbal assaults, cyber-assault/ cyber-bullying, or any act that endangers the well-being of coworkers - this could lead to legal action.

-- Theft Stealing property from the site, employees, or other participants could lead to legal action. - Falsifying Documents Falsifying his/her time records or those of other Intern employees; signing another participant's time record; attempting to use another participant's debit card or personal identification number (PIN). - Insubordination Refusal to adhere to the program's or the internship's rules and regulations. - Harassment Verbal, sexual, or physical-these could lead to legal action.
+- Drugs Possession, sale, or use of illegal drugs or alcohol while on the internship this could lead to legal action. - Excessive Absenteeism Failure to report to work on three consecutive workdays without prior approval. - Disruptive Behavior Fighting, physical or verbal assaults, cyber-assault, cyber-bullying, or any act that endangers the well-being of coworkers this could lead to legal action. - Theft Stealing property from the site, employees, or other participants.
+Theft can lead to legal action. - Falsifying Documents Falsifying time records or those of other intern employees; signing another participant's time record; attempting to use another participant's debit card or personal identification number (PIN). - Insubordination Refusal to adhere to the program or the internship rules and regulations. - Harassment Verbal, sexual, or physical.
+Harassment can lead to legal action.